-$$M_7 = \text{IFFT}(\text{PGF}(\text{FFT}(M_x))), \text{ and } (2.1)$$

-$$PGF(t) = (1.2 - .2t)^{-25}.$$ (2.2)
+$$M_z = IFFT(PGF(FFT(M_x)))$$ $$PGF(t) = (1.2 - .2t)^{-25}$$

-For the bivariate matrix M_x shown in Table 2.3, the resulting M_z is given in Table 2.4.
+For the bivariate matrix $M_x$ shown in Table 2.3, the resulting $M_z$ is given in Table 2.4.

-An additional step is needed in order to calculate the estimated results in the stop loss layer above 3,000,000.
+An additional step is needed in order to calculate the estimated results in the Stop Loss layer above 3,000,000.
 For that calculation, the rows of Table 2.4 for all amounts 3,000,000 or less are summed to compute the probabilities of no excess-of-aggregate losses.
 The remaining rows are intact but the row labels are reduced by 3,000,000.
 The result is Table 2.5.

-From Table 2.5, several statistics of interest can be calculated.4 The expected loss to the stop loss layer is 123,529 and the probability that the stop loss is hit is 15.08%.
-The average loss amount conditional upon the stop loss being hit is 819,210.
+From Table 2.5 several statistics of interest can be calculated.
+The expected loss to the Stop Loss layer is \$123,529 and the probability that the Stop Loss is hit is 15.08%.
+The average loss amount conditional upon the Stop Loss being hit is \$819,210.

-More dramatic from a risk management perspective is the dependence between the per-occurrence and stop loss covers.
-The expected loss to the per-occurrence layer is 391,000 (5 \times 78,200), but this increases to 830,334 when we include only the scenarios in which the stop loss is also hit.
-This dependence needs to be considered in the decision to write the contract: on average, when the stop loss is hit we will also be paying about twice the expected amount in the per-occurrence layer.
+More dramatic from a risk management perspective is the dependence between the Per-Occurrence and Stop Loss covers.
+The expected loss to the Per-Occurrence layer is \$391,000 (5 $\times$ \$78,200), but this increases to \$830,334 when we include only the scenarios in which the Stop Loss is also hit.
+This dependence needs to be considered in the decision to write the contract: on average, when the Stop Loss is hit we will also be paying about twice the expected amount in the Per-Occurrence layer.

-The two-dimensional matrix shown in Table 2.5 can be used to verify the expected loss pricing for either coverage individually.
-The probabilities associated with the stop loss program are found by summing across rows; the probabilities associated with the per-occurrence excess layer are found by summing down
+The two-dimensional matrix above can be used to verify the expected loss pricing for either coverage individually.
+The probabilities associated with the Stop Loss program are found by summing across rows; the probabilities associated with the Per-Occurrence excess layer are found by summing